ericholscher/ericholscher.com/site/blog/drafts/funding-oss-marketing-money.rst

 open source funding has been attempting to scrape by with a tiny percentage of the overall company budget.
 In a lot of tech companies,
 the marketing and sales teams will account for up to half of the budget for the company.
-This money has been generally untouched by open source tools.
+This money has been generally untouched by open source funding.

 Focusing on doing advertising allows us to use this huge pile of money, and redirect it to fund open source software.